jmhodges/componentize/README.md

 with data formatted as:

      nodeid1	nodeid2
-     node56	nodeid1000
+     nodeid56	nodeid1000

 and so on.
-Let's be clear here, that character in the middle of the node ids are NOT spaces.
-They are a big fat TAB, as in "\t".
-If your editor sucks.
+Let's be clear here, those are big fat TAB characters in the middle there.
+TAB as in "\t"; as in that key over "Caps Lock".
+They are **not** spaces.

 ### Output

-The output of Componentize is .. verbose.
+The output of Componentize is ... verbose.
 And I don't just mean what's printed to `/dev/stdout`.
 In the output directory, you'll have 6 directories of output for each iteration of Componentize.
 This is not a lot of fun.